The Config File

-By default, PurgeTSS will look for a ./purgetss/config.js
+By default, PurgeTSS will look for a ./purgetss/config.cjs file where you can define customizations.

 > purgetss init